GarciaInes/Scrum-Mastering/Daily/Indicators.md

-As a Scrum Master, you do much more than JUST facilitate the meeting, you are an observer.
+As a Scrum Master, you do much more than JUST facilitate the meeting, you are an observer of the system with the aim to help the system to find it's way to be it's best.

 Here a list of questions for you to notice and instrospect:
 * Does the Whole team participate?